umd-lhcb/mc_tools/README.md

 ./bin/get_dec_file.py -d 11873010 60002018 -o dec_files
 ```

-The script accept the following parameters
+The script accepts the following parameters:

 - `-d`: event types.
 Multiple event types should be separated with space
 - `-o`: Output directory for downloaded `.dec` files.
 Default to `.`